Program Description

 Prerequisites

-• * Two years of high school algebra with grade of C or better, or intermediate college algebra
+• *Two years high school mathematics with grades C or above, or intermediate algebra in college or a college statistics course

-• * Human growth and development (preferred) or developmental psychology or abnormal psychology
+• *Human growth and development or developmental psychology or abnormal psychology

-• Electives to meet the 48 quarter or 32 semester units
+If needed, elective courses may be taken to meet the minimum total requirements of 48 quarter units or 32 semester units

 Discipline Accrediting Agency